Katie Leung: Career

-2005–2011: Harry Potter and other early roles
+2004–2011: Harry Potter and other early roles

 Leung's father saw an advertisement for a Harry Potter and the Goblet of Fire casting call, and suggested she should try out.
-She waited four hours in line for a five-minute audition, despite feeling she had little likelihood of obtaining the role.
-Two weeks later, she was called back for a workshop and was cast as Cho Chang, beating over 3,000 other girls for the part.
+She queued for four hours for a five-minute audition despite feeling she had little likelihood of obtaining the role.
+Two weeks later she was called back for a workshop and was cast as Cho Chang, beating more than 3,000 other girls for the part.
 She has stated that her Scottish accent probably gave her an advantage in the casting, as the casting director asked the girls who attended the audition, "Is there anyone here from Scotland?", to which only Leung raised her hand.

-In a 2011 interview, Leung recalled how her fondest memory of the Harry Potter experience was the first audition, because both her parents, who were separated at the time, went with her: "It was a really nice moment because my parents hadn't seen each other for a long, long time."
+In a 2011 interview Leung recalled how her fondest memory of the Harry Potter experience was the first audition, because both her parents, who were separated at the time, went with her: "It was a really nice moment because my parents hadn't seen each other for a long, long time."
 In an effort to heavily promote Goblet of Fire, Warner Bros. sent Leung to China in the film's second week of release, in an atypical move towards a market that was not used to frequent celebrity visits at the time.

 Leung reprised her role in the subsequent films in the series, most notably Harry Potter and the Order of the Phoenix, in which her character had the distinction of being Harry Potter's first romance.
 As a result, Leung and co-star Daniel Radcliffe (Harry) shared an on-screen kiss that received much media coverage.
 While Leung was greeted warmly by most of the fandom, other fans created hate websites in response to her casting and posted many racist messages which were upsetting to her at the time.
-In March 2021, Leung opened up further about the racist harassment she received from fans while filming Harry Potter; appearing on an episode of the Chinese Chippy Girl podcast, she revealed that she was told by her publicists to deny what was happening if any interviewer asked.
+In March 2021 Leung opened up further about the racist harassment she received from fans while filming Harry Potter; appearing on an episode of the Chinese Chippy Girl podcast, she revealed that she was told by her publicists to deny what was happening if any interviewer asked.

-Leung was named Scotland's most stylish female and the hottest Scotswoman in 2007 by The Scotsman.
-She has also been featured in Teen Vogue and the Evening Standard.
+Leung was named Scotland's most stylish female and the hottest Scotswoman in 2007 by Scotland on Sunday.
 In July 2007, she was cast by Gold Label Records, a subsidiary of EMI in Hong Kong, to be the female lead in the music video Love Coming Home (愛回家) by Leo Ku.
-Leung filmed the video in London while promoting Order of the Phoenix.
-Ku described Leung's acting as "professional" and "mature".

 In her first role outside of Harry Potter, Leung played Hsui Tai in the episode "Cat Among the Pigeons" of ITV1's Agatha Christie's Poirot, which premiered on 21 September 2008.